DaveFerBear/miscellaneous/deeplearni.ng_challenge/README.md

 This REST service is written in Python and uses [Flask](http://flask.pocoo.org/) and [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/).

 ### How to Build
 It is reccomended to use a python environment tool like virtualenv or conda.
+If not, `sudo` may be required, which is not a good practice.
-1. Install the necessary python packages: `pip install requirements.txt`
+1. Install the necessary python packages: `pip install -r requirements.txt`
 2. Run the server: `python main.py XXXX`, where XXXX is an optional param specifying port number.
 Default is 5000.

 ### Test and Verification